 This is your chance to be part of a powerful movement for social change.
-Come along, hear from street paper innovators and experience a inspirational presentation by entrepreneur Kyle Kesterson.
+Come along, hear from international street paper delegates and experience a innovative presentation by Eric Liu.

 In June, street paper journalists, entrepreneurs and activists from around the world will descend upon Seattle for the Global Street Paper Summit.
 The summit is run by INSP – a nonprofit that supports 115 street newspapers all over the world, including Seattle’s Real Change.
 Street papers are independent media that reach a unique worldwide audience of 6 million readers per edition, while helping 14,000 homeless and unemployed vendors to get back on their feet.

-INSP is opening some highlights of the programme to the wider Seattle community, including our final keynote event.
+INSP is opening some highlights of the programme to the wider Seattle community.
+This is your chance to join the discussion.

-Kyle's talk will be preceded by a series of short presentations by street paper innovators.
-They will include:
+Eric's talk will be preceded by a series of short presentations profiling international street papers, and their responses to their local situations.